Stay Connected

 Communities for People (CFP) is a non-profit agency serving youth and families through community-based programs and services.
 We are looking for a Clinician for a residential Program.
 You will be instrumental in helping youth and families to achieve permanency, independence and integration into the community.
 CFP will provide you with professional experience, great benefits and pleasant working environment.
 EOE

-You will be responsible for coordinating and developing appropriate treatment plans for youth and families referred to our Emergency Residence (ER) program.
+You will be responsible for coordinating and developing appropriate treatment plans for youth and families referred to our Emergency Residence STARR program (Stabilization, Assessment.
+Rapid Re-integration).

 • Coordinate entire intake process for clients